Skip to content

 Young entrepreneur grows business with passion for local food and the health of her rural community

-News & Events, success stories • February 6, 2018
+News & Events, Success Stories • February 6, 2018

 Young entrepreneur, Nicole VanQuaethem officially launched her business, SimplyNic Nutrition, in January 2017, but her journey that lead to this business began many years earlier.
 After starting university, Nicole found herself wanting to know more about food.
 Like a lot of students living away from home for the first time, she realized that her culinary skills and recipe repertoire were limited.
 She was also faced with health challenges that were affecting her quality of life.
 She began seeing a holistic nutritionist and actively learning more about food.
 After completing her undergrad in Global Development at the University of Western Ontario, her interest in local food and access to it lead her to complete her Masters in Rural Planning and Development at the University of Guelph with a focus on culinary agri-tourism.
 This personal and academic journey lead Nicole to a passion that linked her interests in nutrition, local food and food access and turned them into a business.
 To bring the nutrition side of her business to life, Nicole also became a Registered Holistic Nutritionist from the Canadian School of Natural Nutrition and a Culinary Nutrition Expert at the Academy of Culinary Nutrition.